-HIS program is designed for highly qualified individuals who hold graduate degrees in nursing and who are interested in careers in nursing science.
+be program prepares scholars for research and teaching careers in major universities and for research positions in public or private sectors of health care.
 Fields of study emphasize quality of life and quality of care.
 Quality of life may focus on the individual, family, or community level.
 Quality of care addresses the processes and outcomes of nursing and health care services.
-These areas of study are reflective of the research interests and expertise of School of Nursing faculty members and the resources available in the Medical Center and the University.
+These general areas of study are reflective of the overall research interests and expertise of School of Nursing faculty members and the resources available in the Medical Center, the University, the School of Nursing nurse managed and interdisciplinary care delivery centers, and the Nashville Veterans Administration Hospital.
+More specifically, faculty research interests include such areas as stress and coping, perceived control, health promotion, clinical outcomes, oncology, pediatric palliative care, impact of chronic conditions on individuals and families, family violence, health psychology/behavioral medicine, life transitions, and symptom management.

-Successful applicants to the program are those whose previous academic performance, letters of reference, results of the Graduate Record Examination (GRE), and written statement about short and long range scholarship plans meet admission standards for the School of Nursing and the University Graduate School and whose research and career goals are consistent with the school's research concentration areas.
+Successful applicants to the program are those whose previous academic performance, letters of recommendation, Graduate Record Examination scores, and written goal statement meet admission standards for the School of Nursing and the University Graduate School and whose research and career goals best match the school's research foci and faculty expertise.

-The Ph.D. in Nursing Science curriculum is organized into three broad areas: phenomena of concern in nursing science; scientific inquiry, including application, testing, and generation of theory; and a minor in an area of interest that supports the student's focus of study.
+The program requires 72 credit hours of study, of which 18 may be transferred from master's course work, pending review and approval by the graduate faculty.
+The two-year core curriculum of the program (a minimum of 42 hours of formal course work) is organized into three broad areas: phenomena of concern in nursing science; scientific inquiry, including application, testing, and generation of theory; and a minor in an area that supports the student's focus of study.
 Students work with faculty mentors who guide and oversee their educational program from admission through completion of degree requirements.
 They participate in intensive research experiences connected with faculty research projects and are exposed to a variety of research designs and analysis techniques.
 Requirements for the degree include successful completion of advanced course work, a qualifying paper, oral qualifying exam, and dissertation (including oral defense of proposal and findings).
-Students in the doctoral program have access to the clinical and research facilities of Vanderbilt University Medical Center, the Joint Center for Nursing Research, and the School of Nursing's nurse-managed and interdisciplinary care delivery services.
+Full-time and part-time options are available.

 Further information about the doctoral program can be obtained by writing: Ph.D.
-Program, 327 Godchaux Hall, Nashville, TN 37240, calling (615) 322-6184, or on the Web site at www.mc.vanderbilt.edu/nursing/phd.html.
+Program, 226 Godchaux Hall, Nashville, Tennessee 37240, calling (615) 322-3800, or on the Web at www.mc.vanderbilt.edu/nursing/phd.html.